-Sales tax revenue is fairly volatile, varying to a large extent with the overall strength of the local and national economy.
+Sales tax revenue is relatively stagnate, varying to a large extent with the overall strength of the local and national economy as more shopping is conducted via online sales sites.
 During the previous recession, sales tax revenue declined significantly.
-Recently sales tax revenues have increased due to the economic recovery.
-Increases are also attributable to high gasoline and jet fuel prices.

 One of the strengths of the Oakland Sales Tax base is its diversity; it comes from seven major business groups.
 No single group accounts for more than 21 percent of the total.
 See the chart below.